What is an Authenticated Sending Domain?

 Will Sendlane still control my subdomain if I switch to another ESP?

 Not if you don’t want us to!
-You can revoke Sendlane’s control of your subdomain at any time by deleting the four NS records you added to authenticate your sending domain from your DNS.
+You can revoke Sendlane’s control of your subdomain at any time by deleting the four NS records you added to verify your sending domain from your DNS.

-How are sending domains authenticated?
+How are sending domains verified?

-Sending domains are authenticated by:
+Sending domains are verified by:

 - Creating a subdomain in Sendlane